crocuspaperi/crocuspaperi/content/calculator/index.md

 products_desc = "Which products do you need?
 After you choose the products you will see DESIGN PRICE." variants_title = "Printing" variants_desc = """
 <p>How many copies are we printing?
-There is a variety of papers to choose from.
-Printing price is the same for all papers.
-You can request to receive paper samples
-<a href="https://www.crocuspaperi.com/contact/">by post</a> or see them at a personal meeting.
 </p>
 <p>FOIL PRINTING <br>
 Foil can be printed only on glossy paper (foil samples are included in the paper samples packs).